-This technique of traditional Chinese medicine is a process where you burn mugwort to treat a patient.
-Mugwort is an herb that is spongy and small, but it has amazing healing properties to it.
+This technique of traditional Chinese medicine is a process where healing is assisted by the burning of mugwort.
+Mugwort is a herb that is spongy and small, but according to traditional Chinese medicine, it has amazing healing properties to it.
 Moxibustion is a healing process which has been used for thousands of years in the East.
 The benefits of moxibustion are to make the blood stronger and to allow the Qi energy flow to be stimulated.
-This causes the general health of a patient to be maintained.
+This may assist in the maintenance of a patient’s general health.

 What is the moxibustion process like?
 Will there be any pain?

-As for indirect moxibustion, this is the most widely used form of moxibustion because it doesn’t pose much of a risk to the patient.
+Indirect moxibustion is the most widely used form of moxibustion because it poses very little risk to the patient.
 In other words, there is very little burning or pain associated with it.
-During this process, the practitioner takes a moxa stick which is as big as a cigar and then lights up one end of it.
-The practitioner will then place the lit end of the stick near the acupoint for many minutes.
+During this process, the practitioner takes a moxa stick, similar to a cigar, and lights one end of it.
+The practitioner will then place the lit end of the stick near the acupoint for a period of time.
 Once there is redness on the skin, the practitioner stops.
+(1,2)